sh1ro8/sh1ro8/README.md

 ## About Me
 <p>My name is シロ.I am 16 years old.</p>
-I have been coding since I was 11-12.
+<p>I have been coding since I was 11-12.</p>
-I can speak,English,Russian and Armenian fluently.
-Currently I'm learning, German, Italian and Japanese.
+<p>I can speak,English,Russian and Armenian fluently.
+Currently I'm learning, German, Italian and Japanese.</p>
-I can easily get along with people.
-Im willing to learn new things.
+<p>I can easily get along with people.
+And Im willing to learn new things.</p>

 ## Languages
 ![HTML](https://www.w3.org/html/logo/downloads/HTML5_Logo_256.png)